jamesgary/elm-config-ui/README.md

 node ~tmp/tmp.js > Config.elm 2>/dev/null
 ```

-#### Watcher scripts
+### Watcher script

-Here's the script I use to run this watcher, plus elm-live for other normal elm development.
+Here's the script I use to run both the schema watcher, and `elm-live` for the rest of my elm development.

 ```sh
 #!/bin/bash